Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Numerical Experiments

 \subsection{Performance with an Auxiliary Signal}

-In our first experiment, we assess performance in a scenario where the auxiliary statistic provides a direct but unquantifiable signal about the true effect.
+In this experiment, we assess performance in a scenario where the auxiliary statistic provides a direct but unquantifiable signal about the true effect.
+Additional simulations are provided in Section \ref{sec:numadd} of the Supplement.
 We simulate $N = 10,000$ hypotheses, each defined by a signal strength parameter $\mu_i$.
 The $i$th null hypothesis is $H_{0,i}: \mu_i = 0$.
 The signal strengths $\{\mu_i\}_{i=1}^N$ are generated independently from a two-component mixture model to create a fraction $\pi$ of non-nulls:

 Let $\tau^2 = 2\log N$.
 From each primary observation $Z_i \sim \mathcal{N}(\mu_i, 1)$, we construct a corresponding gold-standard $e$-value and $p$-value: $ E_i = \exp\left(\lambda Z_i - \frac{\lambda^2}{2}\right) \text{ and } P_i = 1 - \Phi(Z_i), $ where $\lambda = \sqrt{\log(N/\alpha)}$ as recommended in \cite{xu2025active} and $\Phi$ is the standard normal CDF.
 The corresponding auxiliary statistics, which encode the signal strength $\mu_i$, are generated as: $ E_i^a \sim \mathrm{Poisson}(1 + \mu_i) \text{ and } P_i^a \sim \mathrm{Beta}(1, 1+\mu_i). $ The Poisson statistic serves as a direct signal for the $e$-value, while the Beta statistic provides an inverse signal for the $p$-value.